TrollskogenMC/commando/README.md

 ```

 ## Configuration helper
 Dealing with a configuration file is really simple without any extra things.
-What Carbon adds to this is a consice way of declaring your config.yml programmatically.
-Normally you are creating a config.yml file in your resources folder, but this Carbon you don't do that.
+What Commando adds to this is a consice way of declaring your config.yml programmatically.
+Normally you are creating a config.yml file in your resources folder, but this Commando you don't do that.
 Instead you setup the config values in code.
 This gives you a lot of flexibility when you want to fetch those config option in code.
 It also deals with things like unused config values and new config values.

 Below is an example of a plugin of mine called Wild.
 I have a bunch of configuration options with different types and default values.
 When `.build()` is called on the ConfigurationBuilder object, then it attempts to create a config.yml file in the plugin data folder populated with the default config values.
 If a config.yml already exists, then it will see if that config.yml contains values not found in this setup and delete them.
 It won't overwrite current values.
 It will add missing values not found in the config.yml.